FasterXML/jackson-modules-java8/datatypes/README.md

 * New Date/Time datatypes (supported by `jackson-datatype-jsr310` module)
 * Support for parameter names (supported by `jackson-module-parameter-names`)

+NOTE: only available for Jackson 2.x; functionality included in `jackson-databind` itself for Jackson 3.x.

 ## Usage

 ### Maven dependency